 Spa treatments often incorporate traditional Polynesian ingredients and techniques, like Monoi oil, for relaxation and well-being.

-Resorts present lavish swimming pool areas and pristine private beaches for relaxation.
+Resorts present lavish pool areas and pristine private beaches for relaxation.
 Matira Beach serves as the main public option.

 Many resorts also feature designated relaxation zones or adults-only pools for tranquility.